Accessibility for Students

 - Use Zoom meeting Closed Captioning or Live Transcript

-- Let your computer to speak/narrate the text on the screen
+- Let your computer speak/narrate the text on the screen

-- If you use a Windows 10 machine, to start or stop Narrator, press Windows logo key + Ctrl + Enter.
-For more detailed information, check out Hear text read aloud with narrator.
+If you use a Windows 10 machine, to start or stop Narrator, press the Windows logo key + Ctrl + Enter.
+For more detailed information, check out Hear text read aloud with the narrator.

 - If you use a Chromebook, follow the steps in Hear text read aloud.

-- If you use an iPad, follow the steps in Hear iPad speak the screen, selected text and typing feedback.
+- If you use an iPad, follow the steps in Hear iPad speak the screen, select text, and type feedback.